France sends two patrol boats to Jersey in fishing row with Britain | Business

 France sends two patrol boats to Jersey in fishing row with Britain

+At least one of the French trawlers entered the harbour and briefly positioned itself in front of the Commodore Goodwill, a cargo vessel and ferry that connects the Channel islands to the British mainland.
+A representative for Jersey port said the ship's departure had been delayed but had no further details.

-Jersey officials, who say the new fishing restrictions are in line with post-Brexit trade arrangements, said they would meet representatives of the protesters to listen to their concerns.
+Jersey government officials, who say the new fishing restrictions are in line with post-Brexit trade arrangements, said they would meet representatives of the protesters on Thursday to listen to their concerns.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)